kavinraja-developer/Time-series-analysis-on-weather-forecasting-using-ARIMA-model-/README.md

-# EX.NO.09        A project on Time series analysis on weather forecasting using ARIMA model
+#  A small project on Time series analysis on weather forecasting using ARIMA model
-### Date:

 ### AIM:
 To Create a project on Time series analysis on weather forecasting using ARIMA model in  Python and compare with other models.